 Another remarkably interesting behavior Amano shrimp will display is molting, which occurs once a month on average.
 They shed their exoskeleton shell to grow.
 They will feel unsafe and go into hiding while they have no shell coverage.
 This mandates offering them a heavy planted tank with many hiding spots, as a freshly molted shrimp is particularly vulnerable.

 - Fun fact: A group of Amano shrimp is called a troupe!

 Appearance & Varieties

-They have brown or red lines running along their body, and some may have grey or light blue dots.
+They have brown or red lines running along their body, and some may have gray or light blue dots.
 Their color is enhanced when they are fed a high-quality diet and kept in tropical temperatures.
 Amano shrimp that consume a lot of algae-based food will usually have a green tint to their bodies.
-The uropod (shrimp tail) is completely transcalent but may take on a brown tint in warm water.
+The uropod (shrimp tail) is completely translucent but may take on a brown tint in warm water.
 Amano shrimp are hard to spot when they are hiding, and their translucent bodies make them able to blend into their environment to avoid predators.